Future-Proof Your New Home

 Ensuring that conduit and wiring (think of it as plumbing) for data and video is in place when you build a home is by far the most effective way to plan for the future.
 It will always be more expensive to upgrade a house for technology once the walls are put up.
 Building a strong infrastructure now for data will pay off in countless ways over the many years you’ll live in your new home.

-“I’ve never heard anyone say, ‘Man, I just pulled too many wires in this house,’” says David Pedigo, senior director of learning and emerging technology for CEDIA, the Consumer Electronics Design and Installation Association.
-“We’re starting to get to point where builders, architects and interior designers understand that it does take proper planning and consideration.
+"I’ve never heard anyone say, 'Man, I just pulled too many wires in this house,'" says David Pedigo, senior director of learning and emerging technology for CEDIA, the Consumer Electronics Design and Installation Association.
+“We’re starting to get to a point where builders, architects and interior designers understand that it does take proper planning and consideration.
 If you’re going to incorporate a digital experience, do it at the front.”

 The abundance of wireless components on the market may make it seem like pre-wiring a house is a waste of time and money.
 Not so.

 Wireless works great for some applications, such as printers, but it “just really doesn’t work very well with high-definition and ultra-high definition video and speakers,” Pedigo says.
 “Video bandwidth is accelerating at a much faster pace than wireless capabilities.
 And speakers will always need wires.
 There are wireless speakers, but they still require a power source.”